mwweinberg/mwweinberg.github.io/_posts/2020-01-01-public-domain-pictures.md

 var target_json_url = "https://openaccess-api.clevelandart.org/api/artworks/?limit=10&indent=1&cc0=1&has_image=1&skip=" + offset;
 ```

 This block of code is used to access the entry via the CMA's API.
-I believe that there are 31,277 entries in the CMA's catalog that have an image.
+I believe that there are 31,277 entries in the CMA's open access catalog that have an image.
 The first line picks a random number between 1 and 31,277.
 The second line uses the API's syntax to jump to the work that corresponds to that number.

 The `limit=10&indent=1` elements in the URL are probably unnecessary.
 The `cc0=1&has_image=1` elements are important - they limit results to ones that have a CC0 license and have an image associated with the entry.
+Those are the open access entries that I care about.

 ```javascript
 //create new request object instance